dagster-io/dagster/python_modules/libraries/dagster-databricks/README.md

 ### (2) `ext_protocol` context manager

-Internally, `ExtDatabricks` is using the `ext_protocol` context manager to set up communications.
-If you'd prefer more control over how your databricks job is launched and polled, you can skip `ExtDatabricks` and use this lower level API directly.
+If you have existing code to launch/poll the job you do not want to change, or you just want more control than is permitted by `ExtDatabricks`, you can use `ext_protocol`.
 All that is necessary is that (1) your Databricks job be launched within the scope of the `ext_process` context manager; (2) your job is launched on a cluster containing the environment variables available on the yielded `ext_context`.

 ```
 import os